pl3onasm/N-queens/README.md

 python3 nqueens.py 250
 ```

-The same program can also be used with one fixed location, indicated its coordinates.
+The same program can also be used with one fixed location, indicated by its coordinates.
 For example:

 ```
 python3 nqueens.py 10 [2,8]